Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Information Measures

-For many pairs of~$f$-divergences, one can establish different inequalities~\citep[Sec.~7.5]{polyanskiy-22a}.
-For our purposes, inequalities involving the relative entropy and total variation will be of particular importance.
-We state two such inequalities below~\citep{canonne-22a}. \begin{thm}[Pinsker's inequality and the Bretagnolle-Huber (BH) inequality] Let~$P$ and~$Q$ be two probability distributions such that~$P\ll Q$.
-Then, Pinsker's inequality states that~\citep[Thm.~7.9]{polyanskiy-22a}
+For many pairs of~$f$-divergences, one can establish comparison inequalities~\citep[Sec.~7.5]{polyanskiy-22a}.
+For our purposes, comparison inequalities involving the relative entropy and total variation will be of particular importance.
+We state two such inequalities below~(which are discussed more by, \eg, \citealp{canonne-22a}). \begin{thm}[Pinsker's inequality and the Bretagnolle-Huber (BH) inequality] Let~$P$ and~$Q$ be two probability distributions such that~$P\ll Q$.
+Then, Pinsker's inequality states that (see, \eg,~\citealp[Thm.~7.9]{polyanskiy-22a})

 Furthermore, the BH inequality states that~\citep{bretagnolle-78a}

 \end{thm} We now review some useful properties of~$f$-divergences.
 For proofs, see~\citet[Thm.~7.4 and 7.5]{polyanskiy-22a}.

 \begin{thm}[Properties of~$f$-divergences.]
 For every~$f$-divergence, the following properties hold: \begin{enumerate} \item \textit{Non-negativity:} $\alpharelent{f}{P}{Q}\geq 0$, and equality holds if and only if~$P=Q$. \item \textit{Data-processing:} Let~$P_X$ and~$Q_X$ be two distributions on~$\mathcal{X}$, and let~$P_Y$ and~$Q_Y$ be the corresponding distributions on~$\mathcal{Y}$ induced by a kernel~$P_{Y\vert X}$, that is,~$P_Y(\setE)=\int_\mathcal{X}\dv P_X(x) P_{Y\vert X}(\setE\vert x)$ and~$Q_Y(\setE)=\int_\mathcal{X}\dv Q_X(x) P_{Y\vert X}(\setE\vert x)$ for every measurable set~$\setE\subset \mathcal Y$.
 Then,